yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 [BreadFish](https://github.com/breadfish64) implemented the original OpenGL version, intending to release it as part of the [resolution scaler](https://yuzu-emu.org/entry/yuzu-art/).
 Turns out implementing SMAA for Vulkan is no joke, and after being nagged by your writer, byte[] had to work 2 weeks to get it in shape.

-SMAA, being based on MLAA, intends to be a post-processing (aka shader based) option focused on quality over performance by analyzing adjacent pixels, unlike good boy FXAA who just blurs the entire screen.
+`SMAA`, being based on `MLAA`, intends to be a post-processing (aka shader-based) option focused on quality over performance by analyzing adjacent pixels, unlike `FXAA` which just blurs the entire screen.
-The SMAA filter is implemented using render passes, and it produces its best results when combined with FSR filtering.
+The `SMAA` filter is implemented using render passes and it produces its best results when combined with FSR filtering.
 AMD recommends properly anti-aliasing the image in their official Overview Integration Guide.
 The results speak for themselves: